PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   unique perm naming, and insertion-before-consumer order remain unchanged.
   The lowerer wrapper reconciles shapes with the maintained index and preserves the existing stats key for both primary and fallback callers.
+- Quantized RELU/RELU6 layout-bridge cleanup has one Torch/TensorFlow-free
+  owner in `passes/quantized_activation.py`.
+It skips index allocation when no Transpose exists, otherwise uses one current index for exact chain traversal, DQ input and Q output rewrites, and batch removal of the inverse Transposes.
+  The restart loop remains intentional: removing a later bridge may make an earlier graph-order candidate linear, while current indexed candidates avoid every compatibility-map rebuild.
+Public intermediate/source guards, exact inverse permutations, per-tensor-only quantization, source-shape propagation, destination dtype/quantization cloning, pruning, and stats are unchanged.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.